 Some tech companies use device IDs to track users’ behaviour and then create personas.
 This way, they create accurate audiences while respecting privacy laws and can target specific audiences.
 A persona could be “user (=device) who likes sports content, uses workout apps and orders regularly sportswear” for example.

-Another example of cookieless targeting with the help of device ID would be: a user who downloaded several brain games on their phone could be targeted with ads for a logic game like Rubik’s Cube later on.
+Another example of cookieless targeting in advertising, with the help of device ID, would be: a user who downloaded several brain games on their phone could be targeted with ads for a logic game like Rubik’s Cube later on.

 In Programmatic, mobile ID can also be used for Drive-to-Store campaigns or to track mobile IDs location: visits in certain shops, streets, fast-food restaurants, luxury places, etc. The data collected thanks to mobile ID are transformed into personas or audiences for targeting purposes.

-[More information about device IDs and mobile IDs here.]
+[More information about device IDs and mobile IDs.]

 Unified ID